losrobbos/d04-b-snippets/3-react/README.md

 ### Props

-Props are for components what parameters are for functions that you call.
+Props are for components what parameters are for functions.

-You use props to give some INPUT to your component, usually used to pass in data that should get rendering into some existing HTML layout.
+You use props to give some INPUT to your component.

+Usually props are used to pass in DATA that should get rendered into an existing HTML layout.

 E.g. you have a reusable "UserCard" component that should render the SAME layout, but each time with different DATA.